- Campus Life

 The information below details the State University of New York College at Plattsburgh's transfer credit evaluation policy for new transfer students and freshmen who have earned college credit in high school.

-Students who are currently attending SUNY Plattsburgh must follow the Permission for Off-Campus Study policy .
+Students who are currently attending SUNY Plattsburgh must complete and submit the Permission for Off-Campus Study form (PDF file size 300KB) .
 For more information about this policy, please refer to the college catalog or contact the Registrar's Office .

 Transfer credit evaluations for new transfers and freshman are performed by the Admissions Office, in consultation with the chairs of specific academic programs.

 SUNY Plattsburgh accepts transfer credit from regionally accredited institutions of higher education and from recognized candidates for accreditation.
 These regional accrediting bodies include:

 Students who have attended non-regionally accredited institutions of higher education may request that their coursework be evaluated for transfer credit.
 Credit will be evaluated on a case-by-case basis, and students will be expected to provide course descriptions and/or syllabi to assist in evaluating the coursework.

 The Council for Higher Education Accreditation provides a searchable database of colleges and universities and their accreditation.

 SUNY Plattsburgh awards transfer credits for those courses that are liberal arts in nature, or are applicable to a non-liberal arts program offered at SUNY Plattsburgh (i.e. business, education, social work, etc.).
 We do not award credit for those courses that are highly specialized or technical such as secretarial courses, automotive repair, or construction technology.